Everyday Healthy Eating: Is Watermelon Good for Weight Loss?

 When using the watermelon diet for a cleanse, you can expect the following:

 • Initial phase (detox/cleanse): The first phase usually lasts for about three days, during which individuals eat only watermelon.
 This is intended to cleanse the body and kick-start weight loss.
-A common recommendation is to consume about 2 to 4 pounds of watermelon for every 20 pounds of body weight per day.
+A common recommendation is to consume about two to four pounds of watermelon for every 20 pounds of body weight per day.

 • Main phase: After the initial restriction period, other low-calorie foods are gradually reintroduced.
 Meals are often light and may include lean proteins, vegetables, and whole grains alongside generous servings of watermelon.